ymmyk/trpc-ui/packages/trpc-ui/README.md

 ## Contributing

 `trpc-ui` welcomes and encourages open source contributions.
 Please see our [contributing](./CONTRIBUTING.md) guide for information on how to develop locally.
+Besides contributing PRs, one of the most helpful things you can to is to look at the existing [feature proposals](https://github.com/aidansunbury/trpc-ui/issues?q=sort%3Aupdated-desc%20is%3Aissue%20is%3Aopen%20label%3Aenhancement) and leave a 👍 on the features that would be most helpful for you.

 ## Comparisons